Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the loss of command and control of the ship from the ground for such a long period of time has raised alarm bells about the control center's ability to respond to emergencies.
 A source close to the incident stressed: "The inability to have command and control is a very serious problem."

-The incident immediately sparked a debate about the need for greater transparency and disclosure of incidents in private space companies, a voice that grew louder as key figures like Isaacman and SpaceX founder Elon Musk made notable inroads into the Trump administration.
+The incident immediately sparked a debate about the need for greater transparency and disclosure about incidents in private space companies, a voice that grew louder as key figures like Isaacman and SpaceX founder Elon Musk made notable inroads into the Trump administration.

 Sự cố này đã làm dấy lên các cuộc thảo luận về tính minh bạch của an toàn hàng không vũ trụ thương mại (Ảnh: NASA)